 I have a Bachelor of Music, cum laude, Jazz Studies from the University of Washington.

-For lessons at my house, I typically charge $30/$40/$50 for 30/45/60 minute lessons, respectively.
+For lessons online or at my studio, I typically charge $30/$40/$50 for 30/45/60 minute lessons, respectively.
 For lessons at the student's house, I charge an additional $10 if they live 10 miles or less from me.
 If they live more than 10 miles away, there's a good chance it is too far for me to travel, but if I am able to I would charge an additional 50 cents per mile I drive (both ways).

 It began by just getting referrals from other friends or family because they knew I was interested in teaching.
 My first student was a referral through a friend.
 After that it has been a mix of referrals, word of mouth, putting up flyers, and creating teacher profiles on various websites.